Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 What to verify: Confidence is not just displayed.
 It changes execution:

-• medium - draft and queue
+- medium: draft and queue

-• high - auto-execute within policy
+- high: auto-execute within policy

-15) Explainable lead scoring and deal predictions
+15) Explainable lead scoring and prioritization

 Ask:

-• “Which features moved this lead from 62 to 81?”
+- "Which signals moved this lead from 62 to 81?"

-• “What negative signals lowered the score?”
+- "What negative signals lowered the score?"

 16) Rule-plus-AI scoring (hybrid), not black box only